-This office shall not perform any sterilization procedure on an inmate, without the inmate's consent, unless the procedure is necessary to save the inmate's life.
-A sterilization procedure may be performed with the inmate's consent under the following conditions (Penal Code § 3440(b)):
+This office shall not perform any sterilization procedure on an incarcerated person, without the person's consent, unless the procedure is necessary to save the person's life.
+A sterilization procedure may be performed with the incarcerated person's consent under the following conditions (Penal Code § 3440(b)):

-- (a) Less invasive measures are not available, have been refused by the inmate or have been deemed unsuccessful. - (b) A second physician, approved to provide medical services for the facility, but not employed by the county, confirms the need for the procedure. - (c) The inmate has been advised of the impact and side effects of the procedure, and that refusal will not affect his/her ability to receive future medical treatment.
+- (a) Less invasive measures are not available, have been refused by the incarcerated person, or have been deemed unsuccessful. - (b) A second physician, approved to provide medical services for the facility but not employed by the county, confirms the need for the procedure. - (c) The incarcerated person has been advised of the impact and side effects of the procedure, and that refusal will not affect the person's ability to receive future medical treatment.